hpe-storage/scod/docs/csi_driver/partners/mirantis/index.md

 ## NFS Server Provisioner on MKE

-In order to allow the HPE CSI Driver to deploy privileged NFS servers in the default NFS `Namespace` of "hpe-nfs", the MKE configuration file needs to be updated with the following directly inside the `[cluster_config]` stanza:
+In order to allow the HPE CSI Driver to deploy privileged NFS servers in the default NFS `Namespace` of "hpe-nfs", the MKE configuration file needs to be updated with the following configuration directly inside the `[cluster_config]` stanza:

 ```text
 [cluster_config]